STANDARD TERMS AND CONDITIONS FOR ALBERT MONITORING & MANAGEMENT SERVICES

 None of the provisions of this Agreement shall be considered waived by either Party unless such waiver is given in writing by the other Party.
 No such waiver shall be a waiver or any past or future default, breach or modification of any of the terms, provision, conditions or covenants of the Agreement unless expressly set forth in such waiver.

 This Agreement and the appendices attached hereto constitute the entire understanding and agreement between the Parties with respect to the subject matter hereof and replace and supersede all prior understandings, communications, agreements or arrangements between the parties with respect to this subject matter, whether oral or written.
+This Agreement may be executed in separate counterparts each signed by a Party and such counterparts deemed an executed whole with the full force and effect.
+Signatures may be exchanged by email or electronic signature and such signatures will be deemed original.
 This Agreement may only be amended as agreed to in writing by both Parties.

 XV.
 Partial Invalidity